 The next day we slopped through the mud, threw rocks in the Waitawheta River, and skipped over bridges until we reached the 26-bed, serviced Waitawheta Hut 7.7 kilometres and 7 hours later.
 The Waitawheta Hut must be pre-booked so we didn’t need to worry about securing a spot in the hut and didn’t have to hurry.
 Here we met another Mum and her three children, but had one of the bunk rooms to ourselves.
 Together the children whittled sticks for roasting marshmallows before we all headed down to the riverbank to see the glow worms with their light-up bums in gross imitation of the night sky.
 We concluded the day with reminiscing, accolades, and a pep talk, conscious that our last day would be 9.4 kilometres and we'd need to pick up the pace to ensure we reached the car before night fall.

 On our third day of walking, Dan and Sadie found the energy to make it back to the car in 4 hours.
 They held hands, chatting together for the last 2 kilometres.
-There are always some major highlights and some struggles when tramping, without or without children, at some points along the way.
+There are always some major highlights and some struggles when tramping, without or without children.
 Tramping is like that – it’s got all the highs and lows of life condensed in a short period of time.
 Everything can change with a few footsteps.
 We call it keeping it real.
 I think that’s why we like it so.